Sports Injury Treatment in Northeast PA

 Platelet-rich plasma therapy has the potential to treat many of the symptoms of both acute and chronic sports injuries.
 It is a minimally invasive treatment with little to no downtime.
 Research has shown that PRP therapy can help repair tissue, reducing the need for surgery and other painful medical procedures.

-Stem Cell Therapy for Chronic Injuries
+Stem Cell Therapy for Acute or Chronic Injuries

-How Northeast Knee & Joint Institute Can Help!
+Learn How Northeast Knee & Joint Institute Can Help!

 If you have a chronic or acute sports injury and want an alternative to physical therapy and surgery, Northeast Knee & Joint Institute may be able to help!
 Contact us today to schedule a risk-free, no-obligation consultation with our physician today!
-Medicare and most insurances accepted.
+Medicare and most insurances are accepted.

 arrow-up